badal-io/airflow2-local-ci-cd/ci-cd/README.md

   - SENDGRID_MAIL_FROM: no_reply_@your-domain.com
   - SENDGRID_API_KEY: <API key generated from SendGrid>

-2. Set a recipient email address in the `dags/send_email.py` file, line: `to="<recepient_email>"`.
-An email will be sent upon succesfull pipeline build.
+2. Set a recipient email address in the `dags/send_email.py` file, the line: `to="<recepient_email>"`.
+An email will be sent to this address upon a succesfull pipeline build.

 <br/>